thomascarreau/NSEoS/README.md

 In the testing directory:

-    ./nseos set.in compo.out eos.out
+    ./nseos set.in crust.out core.out eos.out

-The first file gives you the crust composition (mass of the cluster, global asymmetry in the cluster, number of charges, cluster density, gas density, radius of the cell, and energy density in the cell) as a function of the baryonic density.
+The first output file gives you the crust composition (mass of the cluster, global asymmetry in the cluster, number of charges, cluster density, gas density, radius of the cell, and energy density in the cell) as a function of the baryonic density.
+The second output file gives you the core composition (fraction of protons, of electrons, and of muons).
-The second file gives you the EoS that is the pressure in the cell as a function of the baryonic density.
+Finally, the third output file gives you the EoS that is the pressure in the cell as a function of the baryonic density.

 ### Available sets of empirical parameters